Glow-Lang/glow/cardano/Architecture.md

 - [ ] Updating dependency plutus-scb -> plutus-pab
 - [ ] Update nix-dependencies for `glow-cardano` in `pkgs.nix`
 - [ ] Trying out the application
-- [ ] Restarting from Plutus-starter?

-## How does this use the PAB?

-TODO

-## How does this manage checkpoints?

-TODO: cp, cp0